-Thought of visiting Kew Gardens this spring?
+Did you plan on visiting Kew Gardens this year but couldn’t make it?
 You’re not alone.
 London’s historical garden is a feast for the eyes and just because you can’t visit in person doesn’t mean you can’t experience Kew Gardens virtually.
 Of course, nothing can truly replace roaming around the garden’s beautiful fauna and letting the scent of flowers surround you, but we have a plan B!

 We invited Bernard Patry, who’s been working on-site for a year and a half, to give you an online tour of Kew Gardens.
-If this doesn’t make you want to visit once they open up again, we don’t know what will.
+If this doesn’t make you want to visit one day, we don’t know what will.

 Kew Gardens video: A virtual tour

 What do you do at Kew Gardens, and what do you love most about your role?

 I’m Kew’s Travel Trade Sales & Marketing Manager.
 I work with our fantastic partners across the tourism industry to help inspire visitors from all over the world to pay a visit to our beautiful gardens.

 I love that I get to represent such a unique and incredible attraction and I’m fascinated by history.
 I also love the outdoors – so for me, Kew’s combination of heritage and horticulture really is unbeatable.
 Working on-site makes for some great lunchtime walks too!

 Visiting Kew Gardens is like stepping into an emerald wonderland, but all that plant magic doesn’t happen by itself.
 How are they so meticulously kept?